EXPRESSCLUSTER/Oracle-Database/OracleDatabaseWindowsMirrorCluster.md

 ### Create resources for database on Builder

 ##### On Primary server
+1. Confirm that an OracleService and a listerner service are stopped on both servers.

-1. Create a service resource for database
+2. Create a service resource for database
     - Follow the default dependency
     - **Service Name** is OracleServiceSID1

-2. Create a service resource for listener
+3. Create a service resource for listener
     - **Dependent Resources** is a service resource for database
-    - **Service Name** is OracleOraDB12Home1TNSListener
+    - **Service Name** is OracleOraDB\<version\>Home1TNSListener

-3. Apply the configuration file
+4. Apply the configuration file

 ### Create monitor resources on Builder